Dental Insurance Coordinator Salary

 Pay by Experience for a Dental Insurance Coordinator has a positive trend.
 An entry-level Dental Insurance Coordinator with less than 5 years of experience can expect to earn an average total compensation of $31,000 based on 204 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Dental Insurance Coordinator with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $36,000 based on 163 salaries.
 An experienced Dental Insurance Coordinator which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $40,000 based on 142 salaries.
 A Dental Insurance Coordinator with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $42,000 based on 104 salaries.

 Pay Difference by Location

-San Jose is home to an above-average pay rate for Dental Insurance Coordinators, 28 percent higher than the national average.
-Dental Insurance Coordinators will also find cushy salaries in Denver (+2 percent) and Atlanta (+2 percent).
+For Dental Insurance Coordinators, busy San Jose offers a higher-than-average pay rate, 27 percent above the national average.
 Falling short of the national average by 18 percent, the area with the worst salaries is San Antonio.
-Below-median salaries also turn up in Chicago and Raleigh (7 percent lower and 4 percent lower, respectively).
+Employers in Denver and Raleigh also lean toward paying below-median salaries (6 percent lower and 5 percent lower, respectively).

 Related Job Salaries